swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

-`StringCore.baseAddress` changes from `OpaquePointer` to `UnsafeMutableRawPointer` because it is computing byte offsets and accessing the memory.  `OpaquePointer` is meant for bridging, but should be truly opaque; that is, nondereferenceable and not involved in address computation.
+`StringCore.baseAddress` changes from `OpaquePointer` to `UnsafeMutableRawPointer` because it is computing byte offsets and accessing the memory.  `OpaquePointer` is meant for bridging, but should be truly opaque; that is, non-dereferenceable and not involved in address computation.

 The `StringCore` implementation does a considerable amount of casting